shernandezp/TrackHub/public/help/en/system-administration.md

 - The first user for the account: **Email Address** (required), **Password** (required), **First Name** (required), **Last Name** (required).
 These fields appear only when creating a new account.
 - **Type** (required) and an **Active** checkbox.

 Press **Save**.
-Creating an account also creates its initial administrator user from those fields.
+Creating an account also creates its first user from those fields, **with the Manager role** — that person administers their own account but has no platform-wide access.
 Use **Edit** on a row to change an existing account's name, description, type, or active flag (the user fields are hidden when editing).

+The **Active** checkbox decides the new account's starting status: ticked creates an **Active** account, unticked creates a **Suspended** one. **Trial** cannot be chosen here.

+For the whole onboarding sequence — creating an account, setting its status, and switching on its features — see [Initial platform setup](topic:admin-platform-setup).

 ### Changing an account's status